Over the past few years, building owners have dealt with a lot of changes required by the F-Gas Regulation.

 What is happening to any reclaimed refrigerant from your systems?
 Refrigerants have a re-sale value that is rising, so make sure that this is clear on any contracts, or you may find it is no longer yours to use.

 Leakage of refrigerant is now covered by installation standards, and in some buildings you may need to fit leak detection (see the Mitsubishi Electric Guide on this topic).
-This is also a good strategy to reduce the amount of HFC you are using as lost refr
+This is also a good strategy to reduce the amount of HFC you are using.

 Energy efficiency is not specifically dealt with by the F-Gas Regulations, but a good survey of your equipment should include this factor.
-Older systems that are using unnecessary amounts of electricity will add to building operation costs, and also be mor
+Older systems that are using unnecessary amounts of electricity will also add to building operation costs.

 If the systems is business critical and very old or using banned refrigerant such as R22, a plan to do full replacement should be carefully considered in order that business is not affected by breakdowns or unreliability.